 Pad Sensitive Items and Secure Everything

 Everything that can move, jostle, or bump around when you’re driving…will do so!

 Your biggest enemy when packing your truck camper is excess space.
 The better you are at that Tetris game we mentioned above, the less your stuff is going to bounce or shift while you’re driving, and this is really important for truck campers.

 The reason is that most truck campers like to explore off-grid or attempt to find boondocking areas that other campers can’t access.
 Those explorations often require navigating rough, unmaintained roads, and the worst-case scenario is getting to one of those beautiful, remote locations and realizing that an essential piece of equipment was broken along the journey.

 That’s why tie-downs and bungee cords are your best friend if you have excess space in your truck camper.
 Even with it tightly packed, consider using towels or extra blankets to pad especially sensitive items.
 If you have a slide-in truck camper, consider using kitchen linens and drawer liners to pad kitchen essentials and other supplies stored inside.

 Must-Have Truck Camping Gear

-There’s just so much awesome gear for pickup truck camping, but I’ve done my best to pick five must-haves that I think anyone camping in the back of a truck should have.
+There’s so much awesome gear for pickup truck camping, but I’ve narrowed this list to five must-haves that I think anyone camping in the back of a truck should have.